akiraspeirs/future-ideas/README.md

 * A continuously running service will check out latest master branch commits, and generate random/boundary test data files based on the command data annotations.
 * The unit tests will automatically pull in this data and we will be running fuzz/boundary tests continuously in the brackground.

-### Keep historic suite of failing tests that continuously execute.
+### Keep a historic suite of failing tests that continuously execute.
 * Commands that encountered production errors will be saved in a persistent data source.
 * A continuously running service will check out latest master branch commits, and run these tests.